Eagle Rock Duplex

 New housing models containing integrated flexible workspaces with adequate physical and acoustic separation are required due to shifts in the way we work post-pandemic.
 Within the City of Los Angeles, minor zoning and land use reforms could factor in these new live-work spatial divisions and facilitate their tax implications.
 This new housing model anticipates mixed-used zoning + land use reforms over the next decade, while promoting low rise urban densification on subdivided or underutilized lots.

 Compared to high-rise development, low-rise housing has more streamlined municipal approvals and shorter construction timelines.
-As a result, customized low-rise multi-unit housing developments can adapt with more agility to suit rapidly evolving societal, economic, and environmental conditions.
+As a result, customized low-rise multi-unit housing developments can adapt with more agility to suit rapidly evolving generational, societal, economic, and environmental conditions.

 Project type: Duplex w/ Home Office or Guest Unit